Zuzanna Horowska, Reg. MBACP, Post- graduate degree in Counselling

 I offer relational approach to therapy.
 Main approaches in my work are: Psychodynamic, Object-relations, Transactional Analysis.
 I integrate Gestalt and I can use some body work exercises.
 I am also trained in CBT and I can apply some techniques when appropriate.

 Counselling is not only about listening to stories told by a client, but also helping a client to find a way to tolerate his/her feelings, experiences.
 To achieve this I can work in a creative way with clients and I can use some therapeutic tools or give some homework.

-I have worked with clients from different background and presenting with a wide range of issues, such as: abuse, trauma, panic attacks, stress, anxiety, depression, addiction, having relationships, work problems.
+I have worked with clients from different background and presenting with a wide range of issues, such as: cancer, abuse, trauma, panic attacks, stress, anxiety, depression, addiction, having relationships, work problems.

 Alongside my private practice I have also experience at: